Penquuin/guan/README.md

 I've been designing the engine to display advanced 3D graphics stably and swiftly.
 Guan aims to employ features of GPUs while not losing the simplicity it pursues.

+## How to build Guan?

+The dependencies which Guan requires are listed as the followings:

+1. VulkanSDK
+2. One or more GPUs capable of running Vulkan-based softwares.

 ## Licensing Agreements

 The application has been permitted to import